About Curation & Consult Fashion Creative Works POV Contact @sunnie.anand

 In many South Asian communities, the script for women is written before they arrive: study hard, marry well, hold the family together, and if something creative stirs inside you — manage it quietly.
 If she's in the US, the imported virtue of ladder climbing adds yet another life step: become a high-paid professional (I see you, Pharmacist sisters.)

 This exhibition does not ask Desi women to abandon their roles.
 Instead, it recognizes those who chose to add themSelves to the list.
 The Creator Caste features works by South Asian women of the diaspora who have claimed creative selfhood — not necessarily as their primary identity, but certainly as a legitimate one.
-In communities where making art as a hobby is already a small revolution, this exhibition honors every point on the spectrum of that claiming: the woman who paints on Sunday mornings, the one who left her career, the one who never stopped despite all the other loads she was carrying.
-The works span painting, textile, mixed media, and photography, united by a single insistence — claiming the Self is a valid and radical act of courage and autonomy.

 scroll to read all three ↓